JeremyRocha/RS-Item-Tracker/README.md

 **Login/Registration**
 - Created crud operations for registration using scaffolding, registration is working as intended and users are able to make accounts.
 - Login is working as intended and users are able to login so long as they use a registered account.
 User must be signed and  be an authorized account in order to preform crud operations.
-- Google sign in is currently a work in progress
+- Google sign in implmented and functional
 - Facebook Login is also currently a work in progress

 **Javascript Notes**